 - finding a good woman’s health doctor

 Your knowledge will only take you so far by yourself.
-You also need to find is a doctor that listens to you, takes your biology and life situation into account, and believes you – no matter what their gender happens to be.
+You also need to find is a doctor that listens to you, takes your biology and life situation into account, and believes you – regardless of their gender.

 - taking a firm stance when it comes to your health

-It’s been shown that women’s pain is seen as less severe than men’s, so it’s up to you as the patient to stand up for yourself, rather than allowing a doctor’s dismissal to make you second guess yourself.
-If switching or searching for doctors isn’t a possibility, it is imperative for everyone, especially women and minorities, to be their own advocates.
+Several studies and editorials have shown that women’s pain is seen as less severe than men’s, So rather than allowing a doctor’s dismissal to make you second guess yourself, it’s up to you to stand up for yourself.
+If you can, seek out a doctor who takes your observations seriously.
+But if switching doctors isn’t a possibility, it is imperative that you become your own advocate.

-The time to learn about what you need and to find a physician who can provide it isn’t 11pm on a weekend when you’re feeling unwell – it’s right now.
+Don’t wait until sickness strikes at 11pm on a weekend to make these changes.
+Do it right now.
 If you’re an adult, no one can be more responsible for your health than you yourself.
 Don’t depend on a medical system that’s woefully behind the times.
 Be your own advocate starting this very moment.

 The next articles will look into how to find a good doctor or women’s healthcare center, whatever your income level or state of insurance/non-insurance may be, as well as how to support women’s health.